SoupSeeker/CSUSM-Cybersec-Club/README.md

 General Repo for Cybersecurity Club - Fall 2022

 - Meetings are generally 12-2 on Tuesdays
-- We try to record any meetings and they should be posted into this repo under recordings
+- We try to record any meetings and they should be posted into this repo

 ## Hey, here's some info to get started